 Mariah first studied fungi in-depth during the 'capstone' project of her Biology degree at Ripon College.
 This was a literature review on bioremediation of hydrocarbons by fungi.
 In writing that paper, fungi were producers of enzymes capable of biochemically-interesting and ecologically-useful feats to her.
 She later has gotten know them each by name, in-person on the trail with the Wisconsin Mycological Society.

-In 2020 then-President Tess Kenney welcomed Mariah to the board after she and her sister, Leah, reached out about using iNaturalist projects and Zoom presentations to connect members of the Society.
+Mariah joined the board in 2020 after she and her sister, Leah, reached out about using iNaturalist projects and Zoom presentations to remotely connect members of the Society.
 All WMS projects on iNaturalist are listed here.
-We have four years of virtual forays now, 2020 - 2021 - 2022 - 2023.
+We have five years of virtual forays now, 2020 - 2021 - 2022 - 2023 - 2024.
 (If you would like help getting started, please reach out with the WMS contact form or contact Mariah on iNaturalist on through the messages!)

 In 2022 Mariah attended the North American Mycological Association's annual foray in Missouri and learned about the Missouri landscape, fungi, and the Missouri Mycological Society.
 At the foray, she worked as a voucher assistant, helping the team keep the finds coming in organized and supporting the good use of the voucher slips that match each specimen to its records.
-This past year she also joined the NAMA Arts committee, and is focusing on the preservation and improvement of the mycological art registry.
+In 2022 year she also joined the NAMA Arts committee, and has been focusing on the preservation and improvement of the mycological art registry.

 Most of all Mariah loves meeting and learning with all her lichenminded trail friends.

-In 2020 then-President Tess Kenney welcomed Mariah to the board after she and her sister, Leah, reached out about using iNaturalist projects and Zoom presentations to connect members of the Society.
+Mariah joined the board in 2020 after she and her sister, Leah, reached out about using iNaturalist projects and Zoom presentations to remotely connect members of the Society.
 All WMS projects on iNaturalist are listed here.
-We have four years of virtual forays now, 2020 - 2021 - 2022 - 2023.
+We have five years of virtual forays now, 2020 - 2021 - 2022 - 2023 - 2024.
 (If you would like help getting started, please reach out with the WMS contact form or contact Mariah on iNaturalist on through the messages!)

 In 2022 Mariah attended the North American Mycological Association's annual foray in Missouri and learned about the Missouri landscape, fungi, and the Missouri Mycological Society.
 At the foray, she worked as a voucher assistant, helping the team keep the finds coming in organized and supporting the good use of the voucher slips that match each specimen to its records.
-This past year she also joined the NAMA Arts committee, and is focusing on the preservation and improvement of the mycological art registry.
+In 2022 year she also joined the NAMA Arts committee, and has been focusing on the preservation and improvement of the mycological art registry.

 Most of all Mariah loves meeting and learning with all her lichenminded trail friends.